 David Kurtz is looking at gathering aggregated Cost-Based Optimiser statistics on partitioned objects.

 Microsoft SQL Server team is very excited to announce that SQL Server 2008 R2 SP2 is now available, according to Colin Stasiuk.

 Jen McCown has a quick guide about expanding instant file initialization (IFI) and database files.

 Kevin Kline directs towards white papers about common high-availability and disaster-recovery architectures deployed by customers.

 In this blog post, Michael Swart recommends that you use composite primary keys for child tables in composite relationships.

 Maintaining service uptime is the holy grail for Production DBAs.
-Jack Vamvas discusses DBA daily routine.
+Jack Vamvas discusses a DBA’s daily routine.

 Why is there no index for CSV files?
 Indexes are very simple.
 Mark Grennan has more.

-Bill Karwin is doing a followup to the SQL injection questions.
+Bill Karwin does a followup to the SQL injection questions.